halesyy/solving-asd-coin/attempts/ThoughtProcess1.md

 Encoding A:
 DRFHRMVKGNVRXFFHRVXGR.URWOIRDWCWG = 33 length.

+Encoding C/B:
+VZIVFWZXXMXWLCFMZGM7G5KS = 24 length.

 Encoding B:
 .ZLLZMGOMVLMXRBRSV = 18 length.

-Encoding C:
-VZIVFWZXXMXWLCFMZGM7G5KS = 24 length.

 Total length of all letters is 33+18+24 = 75.

 Atbash is literally just a reversal of the alphabet to directly inverse the values.

+Through ABCDEFGHIJKLMNOPQRSTUVWXYZ

+".WEAREAUDACIOUSINCONCEPTANDMETICULOUSINEXECUTION.FINDCLARITYIN7WIDTHX5DEPTH"

+WE ARE AUDACIOUS IN CONCEPT AND METICULOUS IN EXECUTION FIND CLARITY IN 7 WIDTH X 5 DEPTH

 --